Warmer temperatures bring weeds to life, making late winter the perfect time to take preventative measures to keep weeds from taking over your lawn.

-It’s critical to remove weeds and their seeds from your lawn this week before they drop to the ground, take root and set the stage for years of weed woes.
+It’s critical to remove weeds and their seeds from your lawn before they drop to the ground, take root and set the stage for years of weed woes.
 The best way to do this is with a pre-emergent weed killer.

 A layer of pre-emergent applied on the grass prevents many seeds from sprouting, including crabgrass.
 If you apply pre-emergent herbicides now you will stop crabgrass before the seeds start to germinate.